 Admission is defined as permission to enroll in courses for academic credit.
+Students can be admitted as degree-seeking or non-degree-seeking.
 Admission to the university does not guarantee admission to specific majors or academic programs.
-High School and Transfer applicants may be admitted as either new or returning undergraduates.
+Undergraduate applicants may be admitted as new or returning students.